hsarfraz/CSE-41287-linear-algebra-for-machine-learning/week 2/week 2 lecture notes.md

 Thank you for your illustrations for the multiplication of the vectors X and W. It helps put things in perspective.

 I do have a question about your answer to question 2.
 You mention how if X and W are the same then matrix multiplication does become communicative.
-I don't think this is the case since wouldn't the order of the numbers change if we were to multiply X*W as W*X? (since both variables don't represent vector?
+I don't think this is the case since wouldn't the order of the numbers change if we were to multiply X*W as W*X? (since both variables don't represent a vector?)

 The point you mentioned about how matrix multiplication becomes communicative if you have two diagonal matrices, which have zeros on the non-diagonal, is a interesting point.